Pooja13E/Didtracted-Driver-Detection/README.md

 Link: https://www.kaggle.com/datasets/rightway11/state-farm-distracted-driver-detection

-Driver Behavior Classes
+###Driver Behavior Classes

-c0: Safe driving
+●	c0: Safe driving

-c1–c4: Texting / phone usage (left & right hand)
+●	c1: Texting using right hand
+●	c2: Talking on the phone using right hand
+●	c3: Texting using left hand
+●	c4: Talking on the phone using left hand

-c5: Operating the radio
+●	c5: Operating the radio

-c6: Drinking
+●	c6: Drinking

-c7: Reaching behind
+●	c7: Reaching behind

-c8: Hair & makeup
+●	c8: Hair and makeup

-c9: Talking to passenger
+●	c9: Talking to a passenger

-Methodology
-Preprocessing
+##Methodology
+###Preprocessing

 Corrupted image removal using PIL